ngzh-luke/self-myMY/README.md

 # myMY by LukeCreated

-`myMY` by LukeCreated is an app to keep records of transaction made, suggestions are always welcome but please create new issues on the GitHub repository or email me at <bugsreport@lukecreated.com>.
+`myMY` by LukeCreated is an app to keep records of transaction made, suggestions are always welcome but please create new issues on the GitHub repository or email me at <bugsreport@lukecreated.com>, Thank you!

 ## About